next-theme/theme-next-docs/source/docs/theme-settings/index.md

 description: NexT User Docs – Theme Settings
 ---

-NexT insists to hide complex details and gives you a simple but flexible config, so you can use it easily.
+One of the guiding principles of NexT is to hide complex details and give you a simple but flexible config, so you can use it easily.

 ### Cache Support